 AUTOENG - Sets the time that the source must remain above or below the OFF VALUE for the bypass state to toggle.
-Fast = 100 ms; Med = 333 ms; Slow = 1000 ms. Use slower settings to "loosen" Auto Engage so your effect doesn't snap off every time your source dips.
+Fast = 100 ms; Med = 333 ms; Slow = 1000 ms. Use slower settings to "loosen" Auto Engage so your effect doesn't snap off every time your source crosses the boundary.
 Set to OFF to disable Auto Engage.